shashank-ch/learn-dbt-snowflake/README.md

 Welcome to my new dbt project!
+Please note that Learning is always WIP

 ### Implemented Data flow from AWS - Snowflake & Data Transformations using dbt